airamez/SuperLogger/README.md

 # SuperLogger
-The idea for this project come from a requirement to provide an assynchronous, high avaiability, high performance and load balance logging mechanisn for .Net solution and Dynamic CRM (Plugins and Workflow Activities).
+The idea for this project come from a requirement to provide an asynchronous, high availability, high performance and load balance logging mechanism for .Net solution and Dynamic CRM (Plugins and Workflow Activities).
 The goal is to provide a logging solution that can handle thousands of logging requests simultaneously and impacting as less as possible the client applications.

 **I really hope this project will help someone out there :P**